DiederikBlanson/realtime-chat/README.md

 From the perspective of a software engineer, the challenge of designing a chat application that is not only robust but can also handle the demands of a growing user base is interesting.
 The book "System Design Interview" by Alex Xu describes high-level concepts for solving problems of these large-scale chat systems, inspiring me to investigate a chat application with scalability at its core.

-**The Missing Piece**

-As I dived into the literature of designing scalable chat applications, I did not find many practical examples that showcases the technologies involved.
-While much theory can be found on this topic, practical implementations are rare.
-I believe that a  showcase of how these concepts come together can be valuable to engineers, enabling them to test theories, spot design vulnerabilities, and investigate optimisations.

 **Disclaimer**

 Before going into technical details, it is important to note that the application I developed is best suited for prototyping purposes.
 It lacks data validation and other features that are required for production environments.